Teachers’ Pensions Lump Sum Calculator

 • CARE 2015 started 1 Apr 2015 and is the only scheme now building.

 Each section has its own scheme limit.
 For CARE and 1/60ths, the max extra lump sum is roughly 4.2857× the pension in that section (formula: pension × 30/7).
-For 1/80ths, you can add an extra amount up to roughly 2.3571× that section’s pension (formula: pension × 33/14) on top of the automatic 3× lump sum.
 We also apply your HMRC tax-free limit (LSA) to the total cash.

 LSA = HMRC’s Lump Sum Allowance — the maximum tax-free cash you can take across your pensions (usually £268,275 unless you have protections).
 Our calculator shows how much LSA your lump sum uses and warns if you’d exceed it (excess may be taxable).